-The CCJPA develops fares in conjunction with Amtrak to ensure the Capitol Corridor service is attractive and competitive with the automobile and other transportation options.
-Ticket types include standard one-way and roundtrip fares, as well as monthly passes and 10-ride tickets valid for 45 days.
-Ten-ride tickets are discounted roughly 35 percent compared to one-way fares and monthly tickets are discounted roughly 50 percent from one-way fares, assuming use of 40 times per month.
+The CCJPA develops fares in conjunction with Amtrak to ensure the Capitol Corridor service is attractive and competitive with other transportation options.
+Ticket types include standard one-way and roundtrip fares, monthly passes, and 10-ride tickets valid for 60 days.
+Ten-ride tickets are discounted roughly 35 percent as compared to one-way fares and monthly tickets are discounted roughly 50 percent from one-way fares, assuming use of 40 times per month.
 A 6-ride ticket was introduced in summer 2019, designed for college/university students.
 These discounted multi-ride fares have become increasingly popular due to the high number of repeat riders who use the Capitol Corridor trains as their primary means of travel along the corridor.
-Multi-ride tickets can be used year-round for all regularly-scheduled train service.
+Multi-ride tickets can be used year-round for all regularly scheduled train service.
 Reservations are not required for any of the trains.